-In Hebrews chapter 4:12 it says, “For the word of God is quick, and powerful, and sharper than any two edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.”
-The Christian must never seek, or be content with, the peace that comes through compromise with evil.
+The word of God brings division between the godly and the ungodly.
+In Hebrews chapter 4:12 it says, “For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart.”
+However, the Christian must never seek, or be content with, the peace that comes through compromise with evil.

 In His service,